PrathmeshChavan/placement_heroku_deployment/README.md

 http://localhost:5000/
 ~~~

-Enter this url on any browser, then you will see use input form.
+Enter this url on any browser, then you will see user input form.

+#### This File is a deployable file on Heroku cloud